PierreSenellart/provsql/doc/source/user/casestudy7.rst

   `#P-hard <https://en.wikipedia.org/wiki/%E2%99%AFP>`__ and a real compiler earns its keep.

 These three are the first rungs of a ladder, none recursive.
-The chapter then climbs the rest, all over the same instance: a ``HAVING count(*)`` query that a probability-side pre-pass resolves before any compiler runs;
+The case study then climbs the rest, all over the same instance: a ``HAVING count(*)`` query that a probability-side pre-pass resolves before any compiler runs;
 a self-join that is **inversion-free** -- hard to every circuit-level